apache/openserverless-site/content/en/docs/reference/references/actions-new/_index.md

 activation error.
 The response from the handler must be a JSON object with a single field called `error` describing the failure.
 The value of the error field may be any valid JSON value.
-Should the proxy fail to respond with a JSON object, the OpenWhisk and Nuvolaris platform will treat the failure as an uncaught exception.
+Should the proxy fail to respond with a JSON object, the OpenWhisk and OpenServerless platform will treat the failure as an uncaught exception.
 These two failures modes are distinguished by the value of the `response.status` in the activation record which is `application error` if the proxy returned an `error`